 Nursing School: There are two kinds of nursing schools.
 At schools affiliated with hospitals, students receive R.N. degrees upon completion of their training.
 At schools affiliated with four year colleges, students receive both a B.S. degree and an R.N. and have possibilities of entering the field of nursing administration.

 Military School: Federal military academies prepare officers for the Army, Navy, and Air Force.
 These institutions (West Point, Naval Academy, and the Air Force Academy) require recommendation and appointment by members of Congress.
 Private and state supported military institutes and the Coast Guard Academy however operate on a college application basis.
+They all offer degree programs in engineering and technology with concentration in various aspects of military science.

 Business School: Business schools fall into two categories.
-At some colleges, it is possible to specialize in business administration or in a two-year secretarial course in conjunction with supplementary liberal arts courses.
+At some colleges it is possible to specialize in business administration or in a two-year secretarial course in conjunction with supplementary liberal arts courses.
 Other institutions offer predominately business or secretarial courses and may or may not be regionally accredited.